MicrosoftDocs/azure-management-docs/articles/azure-arc/container-storage/cloud-ingest-edge-volume-configuration.md

 ## What is Cloud Ingest Edge Volumes?

 *Cloud Ingest Edge Volumes* facilitates limitless data ingestion from edge to blob, including ADLSgen2.
-Files written to this storage type are seamlessly transferred to blob storage and once confirmed uploaded, are subsequently purged locally.
+Files written to this storage type are seamlessly transferred to blob storage and once confirmed uploaded, are then purged locally.
 This removal ensures space availability for new data.
 Moreover, this storage option supports data integrity in disconnected environments, which enables local storage and synchronization upon reconnection to the network.

 For example, you can write a file to your cloud ingest PVC, and a process runs a scan to check for new files every minute.
 Once identified, the file is sent for uploading to your designated blob destination.
 Following confirmation of a successful upload, Cloud Ingest Edge Volume waits for five minutes, and then deletes the local version of your file.